fedor-goncharov/wrt-project/ray-sampling/classical/ray_grid/README.md

 		 endfor
 		endfor`

-	Code can be run in **parallel**, where work for z-slices is splitted uniformly over OpenMP threads.
+Code can be run in **parallel**, where work for z-slices is splitteed uniformly over OpenMP threads.

 ## Input arguments
          -h --help     no_arg       Display usage information.